pablodecm/phd_thesis/src/102_chapter_2.md

   \Longrightarrow \quad p_T
   [\textrm{GeV/c}] =  0.3 \cdot q[\textrm{e}] \cdot B[\textrm{T}]
   \cdot r_T[\textrm{m}]  $$ {#eq:lorentz_eq}
-where $q$ is the particle charge, and the second equation correspond to a simplification using units denoted inside the brackets adjacent to each quantity ($\textrm{e}$ are electron charge units).
+where $q$ is the particle charge, and the second equation corresponds to a simplification using units denoted inside the brackets adjacent to each quantity ($\textrm{e}$ are electron charge units).
-These simple proportionality relation indicates that the higher the momentum of a particle, the larger its radius of curvature.
+This simple proportionality relation indicates that the higher the momentum of a particle, the larger its radius of curvature.
 Furthermore, the direction of the curvature is determined by the sign of the particle charge.
 For more realistic scenarios, like